PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 ![decorative](images/aida-magic-icon.png)

+!!!
+Tip

+    We recommend exploring AI-DA tools in your personal Ultra sandpit site rather than a module site to avoid generating clutter make sure that students won't see any content until it's ready.
+[Contact us](mailto:vle-support@york.ac.uk) if you need a sandpit site.

+    You can then use the [Copy Content](../ultra/copy-content.md) tool to insert any materials that you want to use for teaching into your module site.

 There is also an **AI conversation** tool which can be added as a standalone item.
 This allows students to directly interact with an AI in a socratic questioning or role play format.
 A separate guide for this tool is coming soon.

 ## Tips for generating appropriate output